-- (1) Persons subject to this part shall file notification with the administrator within 30 days after commencing business in this state, and, thereafter, in accordance with rules and regulations adopted by the administrator. - (2) If information in a notification becomes inaccurate after filing, the person filing the notification shall file a corrected or amended notification in such form and at such time as prescribed by rules and regulations adopted by the administrator.
+- (1) Any person subject to K.S.A.
+16a-6-201, and amendments thereto, shall file notice with the administrator within 30 days after commencing business in this state, and, thereafter, in accordance with rules and regulations adopted by the administrator. - (2) If information in a filing becomes inaccurate, the consumer credit filer shall file an amended filing as prescribed by rules and regulations adopted by the administrator.